Solar Panel Project

 With the near unanimous passage of the Response to the Global Climate Emergency Resolution by our congregation in March 2020, Bay Area Unitarian Universalist Church (BAUUC) committed to “make every effort possible to respond to this Climate Emergency.”
 Since then the Climate Crisis Task Force has been examining practical options to reduce our contribution to the unprecedented global release of greenhouse gases to the atmosphere.

 In addition to mitigating global warming, installing solar panels is an economic solution.
 In many cases, electrical power from solar panels is cheaper than the retail price of electrical power from utility companies.
 By spending funds now to install solar panels, the church will reduce its electrical bill and shield itself from future electrical rate increases.
 We are not alone with this effort.
 There are at least 150 UU congregations across the country that already obtain some or all of their electrical power from photovoltaic panels.
-Presently, there is no church in Houston which utilizes solar panels.
-BAUUC would be the first in Houston, setting an example for others and demonstrating our UU value of respect for the interdependent web of all existence of which we are a part.
+Presently, there is no other church in Houston which utilizes solar panels.
+BAUUC is the first in Houston, setting an example for others and demonstrating our UU value of respect for the interdependent web of all existence of which we are a part.